Skip to content Skip to footer

 Tragically, RFK was also assassinated.
 Yet, before his death, Bobby helped secure passage of the landmark Elementary and Secondary Education Act (ESEA), signed into law in 1965 by President Lyndon B. Johnson, Kennedy’s former vice president.

 Nearly 17 years after JFK’s death, Congress finally established a federal education agency—a central hub intended to oversee national education efforts.
-However, the outcome—the creation of the U.S. Department of Education—was a far cry from what either Kennedy had envisioned.
+However, the outcome—the creation of the U.S. Department of Education—was a far cry from what John F. Kennedy had envisioned.
 Rather than being a vigorous national driver of K–12 student performance, the legislation that formed the DOE created a perfunctory catch-all agency.

 The president who signed the Act creating the DOE was Jimmy Carter.